-Samir is a recognised writer and public speaker on topics ranging from the lack of diversity in the arts to the choral works written by composers in reaction to the Great War.
-His articles have been published in Classical Music magazine and Arts Professional.
-From 2014 to 2018, he chaired the Institute of Fundraising’s Cultural Sector Network’s national conference, the largest event of its type in Europe for arts and heritage fundraisers.
-Outside of work, he is an active singer, mainly with Pegasus, the award-winning chamber choir he co-founded, and is a trustee of Shobana Jeyasingh Dance Company and the Harrison Parrott Foundation, which seeks to support and champion diversity and inclusivity within the arts.
+Samir is a recognised writer and public speaker on varied topics ranging from the lack of diversity in the arts to the choral works written by composers in reaction to the Great War.
+His articles have been published in Classical Music magazine and Arts Professional, and he has spoken at conferences and seminars nationally and internationally.
+From 2014 to 2018, he chaired the Chartered Institute of Fundraising’s Cultural Sector Network’s national conference, the largest event of its type in Europe for arts and heritage fundraisers, and he is now the lead for their national mentoring programme.